MaxiDonkey/DelphiMistralAI/README.md

 ### Embeddings

 Embeddings make it possible to vectorize one or more texts in order, for example, to calculate the similarity between sentences.
+Each vector resulted will be of dimension 1024.

 ```Pascal
 //uses MistralAI, MistralAI.Embeddings;